opencog/atomspace-cog/README.md

 looking for race conditions.

-XXX Well, not quite true, there's a bug in the cogserver that prevents DeleteUTest and MultiPersistUTest from running at full speed.
+XXX Well, not quite true, there's a bug in the cogserver that prevents MultiPersistUTest from running at full speed.
 Looking into it...
-YMMV.

 Design
 ------